Write The Vector Shown Above In Component Form

 The component form of vectors is essential in numerous applications:

 • Physics: Analyzing forces, calculating projectile motion, understanding momentum and energy.
-For example, resolving forces into their horizontal and vertical components allows for easier calculation of net force and subsequent motion.
+Take this: resolving forces into their horizontal and vertical components allows for easier calculation of net force and subsequent motion.

 • Engineering: Designing structures, analyzing stresses and strains, simulating fluid dynamics.
 Civil engineers use vector components to analyze the forces acting on bridges and buildings.